HeZhang1994/digital-elevation-model/README.md

 # Python Tool for Digital Elevation Models

-This is a **Python** implementation for transforming, projecting, and visualising **Digital Elevation Models (DEMs)** (e.g., ASTGDEMv2.0 30m and EUDEMv1.1 25m) as well as getting elevation of given locations.
+This is a **Python** implementation for transforming, projecting, and visualizing **Digital Elevation Models (DEMs)** (e.g., ASTGDEMv2.0 30m and EUDEMv1.1 25m) as well as getting elevation of given locations.

 ### Important Terms and Abbreviations